pedroalvesbatista/singularity-admindocs/configfiles.rst

 use of CNI network configurations requires root privilege, as certain configurations may disrupt the host networking environment.

-Singularity 3.8 allows specific users or groups to be granted the ability to run containers with adminstrator specified CNI configurations.
+Apptainer 3.8 allows specific users or groups to be granted the ability to run containers with adminstrator specified CNI configurations.